soverenio/docs/docs/architecture/infrastructure-fit.md

 How well will Soveren fit into your technical infrastructure?
 There are several key aspects that you need to consider when evaluating Soveren.

-!!! danger "Must-haves for Soveren to work are Kubernetes and HTTP/JSON"

-    At present, the Soveren Sensor only works in Kubernetes and monitors only HTTP traffic with JSON payloads (setting the correct `content-type` is crucial).
-These are necessities for Soveren to run and start providing insights.

 ## Deployment

 1. **Kubernetes version 1.21 and higher**: these are the versions that Soveren has been tested with.
 It can operate on older versions, but functionality may be suboptimal.